markjnkim/es_mod/01-html/content/step-5-trainers.md

 </article>
 ```

-So besides the content and images changing to reflect each trainer's information, what changed here and how did affect our layout?
+So besides the content and images changing to reflect each trainer's information, what changed here and how did it affect our layout?
 It has nothing to do with the CSS, but rather how we organized the HTML content.

 For our second trainer, we wanted to have the image on the right and text on the left.
 So to achieve this, we could've floated it to the right, but instead we simply switched the order of their appearance in the HTML.
 This way the text comes first naturally and the image is to the right since it's after it.
 That may not always be the best solution for all situations needing this type of layout, but this works for our current layout which makes our lives a bit easier.